Need Help or Found an Issue?

 Random Sampling: Advection calculations sample 10 random points within the range each frame to provide representative wind field behavior for advection updates.

-Curl Noise: The curl operator produces divergence-free (incompressible) 2D vector fields, which naturally look like realistic swirling wind patterns.
+Curl Noise: The curl operator produces divergence-free (incompressible) 2D vector fields, which naturally look like swirling wind patterns.
+However, post-processing (normalization, exponent, gating, clipping) breaks this property in the final field.
 Simplex noise provides smooth, continuous sampling over space and time without aliasing artifacts common in other noise functions.

-Components: Presets use 2 components with different spatial and temporal scales to create layered wind patterns.
-Component 0 typically provides a large-scale steady base, while Component 1 adds local variation.
-Each component's strength controls overall magnitude, the exponent parameter reshapes the distribution (high exponent = steady, low exponent = gusty), and some components use sigmoid gating to create threshold-based behavior (quiet below threshold, active above).
+Components: Presets use multiple components (2–3+) with different spatial and temporal scales to create layered wind patterns.
+Lower component indices are larger-scale; higher indices add smaller-scale variation.
+Each component's strength controls its magnitude, the exponent parameter reshapes the magnitude distribution (low exponent = steadier, high exponent = gustier/high-contrast), and some components use sigmoid gating to create threshold-based behavior (quiet below threshold, active above).

 Rendering: Uses Three.js with instanced meshes (colored squares for speed, white triangles for direction) for efficient rendering of hundreds of wind indicators at 60 FPS.
 Squares change color to show wind speed, while triangles rotate to show wind direction.